badlogic/dos-dev-template/README.md

 1. The program is started in DOSBox-x and first calls `gdb_start()`.
 This function initializes the serial port to use the highest baud rate possible, then triggers a breakpoint via `int 3`.
 This in turn triggers a special signal handler implemented in the GDB stub which listens for incoming data from the serial port.
 1. The debugger (GDB) is told to connect to a remote process via TCP at address localhost:5123.
 This establishes a connection to the signal handler that waits for data coming in on the serial port.
 1. GDB sends commands, like set a breakpoint, step, or continue, which the signal handler interprets and executes.
 1. As a special case, if the program is running and the debugger wants to interrupt it to set further breakpoints or get information, the GDB stub also hooks the timer interrupt to poll the serial port state.
-In case there's data waiting, it will call the signal handler, which then takes over processing the new debugger commands.
+In case there's data waiting, it set an internal flag, which will prompt `gdb_checkpoint()` to trigger a software breakpoint via `int 3`, which in turn will invoke the signal handler.

 In theory, all of this is very simple.
 In practice, it can fall apart in the most creative ways.
 The implementation was tested with the included GDB version, as well as the Native Debugger extension which sits on top the included GDB version.